NigelEarle/AWS-CSA-Notes-2018/VPC/README.md

 - NACL have separate inbound and outbound rules, and each rule can either allow or deny traffic.
 - NACL are stateless; responses to allowed inbound traffic are subject to the rules for outbund traffic

+## ALB

+- You need at least 2 public subnets in order to deply and application load balancer

 ## VPC Flow Logs

 VPC Flow Logs is a feature that enables you to capture info about the IP traffic going to and from network interfaces in your VPC.
 Flow log data is stored using Amazon Cloudwatch Logs.